 I gave these a thorough wash.
 I know some herbals say not to wash your herbs before using because you may decrease potency, but if you look at the sediment in the bottom of the wash basin, you can see why I did in this case.

 Ew… I don’t eat this (although I could), but I still don’t care for all that grit.
 I usually prep enough to fill a quart Mason jar at one time.
 After a run through the salad spinner and patting dry with a towel, I stack up piles of leaves on the cutting board and do a nice chiffonade. *Note: You want these as dry as possible to help prevent mold in your infusion.
+Since this post was originally written, I’ve taken to letting my leaves sit out on the counter spread on a nice absorbent towel for a few hours before chopping.
+When they start to look wilted, they’ve given off some of their excess water.

 First you stack –